egbakou/domainverifier/README.md

 The `appName` serves as `TagName` appended by `-site-verification`.
 If `sanitizeAppName` is set to true, non-alphanumeric characters will be removed from the `appName`.

-This function is the simple way to generate instructions for the HTML meta tag method.

 ```go
 instruction, err := domainverifier.GenerateHtmlMeta("your app name", true)